Let’s look at dysmenorrhea, its diagnosis, cause and what can be done to help it.

 Secondary dysmenorrhea is when there are other causes outside of hormonal imbalance for the pain such as a tipped uterus, endometriosis etc.

 What does dysmenorrhea have to do with endometriosis?

 What is the difference between amenorrhea and dysmenorrhea?
 Coming.

 What can be done for dysmenorrhea prevention?

-A healthy diet is the best defense for mentrual problems.
+A healthy diet is the best defense for menstrual problems.
 Natural progesterone cream, as made known by Dr. Lee, is a healthy alternative to medications like NSAIDS and Acetaminophen.
-These over-the-counter medications have been tied to stomach ulcers and other internatl bleeding disorders.
+These over-the-counter medications have been tied to stomach ulcers and other internal bleeding disorders.
 Please be careful.

 See above Liver, Glands, Structural problems and Natural Progesterone Cream.

 What might accompany dysmenorrhea?

 - Dyspareunia – difficult intercourse due to issues surrounding menstruation.